utzn/Versus/README.md

 ### /newgame
 * HTTP GET - create a new game
 * Parameters
-    * name: Your player name.
+    * name: Your player name
-    * pin: A passphrase to identify you when issuing commands.
+    * pin: A passphrase to identify you when issuing commands
     * id (optional): The game ID.
-Leave empty when creating a new game, and enter when joining a game.
+Leave empty when creating a new game, and enter when joining a game

 * Return value:
     * A unique game identifier